 We live in stressful times.
-Work pressures, family commitments, relationship issues, tedious commutes…all build up to affect your health in many ways.
+Covid-19 aside, there’s also work pressures, financial burdens, family commitments, relationship issues, tedious commutes… All these build up to affect our health in a gazillion ways.
 Insomnia, eating too much or too little, irritability, anxiety, and dull skin and hair loss are common fallouts.
 “Hair loss is never the only symptom of anxiety and stress.
-However, anxiety and hair loss have a complex relationship and anxiety can, in many cases, cause hair loss to occur, and in other cases, make it more difficult to control,” say Drs.
-Apoorva and Sonal Shah, trichologists extraordinaire who are synonymous with strand and scalp care.
-Featured in the Limca book of Records as India’s first certified trichologist, Dr. Apoorva took up the cause of tresses long before it became fashionable, setting up the Richfeel Trichology Centers in India—fifty two—at last count—to solve common strand woes.
-His beautiful wife Dr. Sonal shares his passion and is a qualified Beauty Physician in Natural Therapies and the first female Indian trichologist who launched the country’s earliest range of nutritive homeopathic remedies.
-The couple was also the Official Hair Care Experts for the Femina Miss India Pageant for ten consecutive years.
+However, anxiety and hair loss have a complex relationship and anxiety can, in many cases, cause hair loss to occur, and in other cases, make it more difficult to control,” say Dr Apoorva and Dr Sonal Shah, trichologists extraordinaire who are synonymous with strand and scalp care.
+Featured in the Limca book of Records as India’s first certified trichologist, Dr. Apoorva took up the cause of tresses long before it became fashionable.
+She set up the Richfeel Trichology Centers in India—fifty two—at last count—to solve common strand woes.
+His beautiful wife Dr Sonal shares his passion and is a qualified Beauty Physician in Natural Therapies.
+She is also the first female Indian trichologist who launched the country’s earliest range of nutritive homeopathic remedies.
+Together, The couple was the Official Hair Care Experts for the Femina Miss India Pageant for ten consecutive years.

 Dr Sonal says sudden and rapid hair loss (Telogen Effluvim) is a common condition experienced by people who have had a shock to their system.
 “This is commonly seen in women after childbirth, people with high fevers, people who go on fasts or rapid weight-loss diets, and those recovering from surgery or other stresses.”
 Other causes could include stressful events such as deaths in the family, abuse or accidents, severe emotional stress, the termination of a pregnancy and a change in birth control pills.
 Hair loss after the stress associated with terminating a pregnancy also occurs due to sudden changes in hormone levels.
 The hair enters a resting phase and is usually shed three months after the abortion.